Is social media the death of real critique for Gin?

 It’s easy to see why so many new commentators focus more time creating content on social platforms rather than their own websites, especially if they are not seeking to grow numbers for commercial purposes.
 It’s all too easy to forget that a majority of commentary about gin is being made by people who are not being paid for their words – it’s a hobby!
 The joy of doing it for the sake of it, and the feedback and sense of community is fundamental to the enjoyment of writing.

-Wether it is because it is where the audience is at, or because that’s what’s more enjoyable for many to create – there is a reason that there is more content created for social channels and less going elsewhere.
+Wether it’s because of where the audience is at, or because it is what’s more enjoyable for many to create – there is a reason more content is being created for social channels and less being published elsewhere.

 When it comes to education and consumer empowerment, the verdict is out as to whether the benefits of extra reach and mass exposure exceed the downsides of having curtailed the depth of content.
 While more people are sharing and more people will see content about a brand or cocktail being discussed – it is happening in far more reductive ways, as well as to a less engaged audience with a shorter attention span.

 Reach and depth of content aside, what are the platforms doing to the conversation itself?

 The first big shift is that there is a more direct brand to consumer conversation (and relationship) taking place every day.
 This means there is less of a need than ever for a critic to get involved, or for traditional journalistic checks and balances to occur.

 To put this into perspective, according to Instagram 80% of users follow a business or a brand and are looking for inspiration.
 This is great news for many small producers, but the reality is that the brand with the most budget has the ability to control the narrative as they can simply spend their way into feeds.